baldurbjarnason/this-is-not-a-book/What_does_the_reader_want.md

 [^1]: It’s not available at the Guardian website anymore, but here’s a cheeky link: [http://laurencemiall.com/stuff/pay-attention-to-the-world/]

-[^2]: The whole essay is sublime, perfect and a genuinely must-read for anyone thinking of writing for new platforms and audiences,.
+[^2]: The whole essay is sublime, perfect and a genuinely must-read for anyone thinking of writing for new platforms and audiences.
 Know what the territory is, and address it.
 Especially if you think you can do better.